Google Calendar Guide

 You can view two time zones in Google Calendar.
 To add another time zone to your calendar view, click Settings.
 On the General tab, under Your current time zone, select another time zone in the Additional time zone list.

-You can use Google Calendar to book rooms and resources if they've been set up by your G Suite administrator.
+You can use Google Calendar to book rooms and resources if they've been set up by your Google Workspace administrator.
 In your invitation, click the Check guest and resource availability link.
 In the Find a Time window that appears, you can search for a resource or browse the list of resources.

 How to request a Google Resource calendar for your department